score-json/nlohmann_json/TSF/trustable/no-json-faults/NJF-05.2.md

     Erikhu1: 0.85
 ---

-The service provided by the nlohmann/json library accepts the non-empty arrays.
+The service provided by the nlohmann/json library accepts non-empty arrays.